Reading Time: 3 mins

 Generally, the web API acts as a bridge to connect the website owners (business people) to the third-party servers (customers) such as by synchronizing the updates in the social media platform and facilitating simple within the website checkout procedures by connecting the checkout page with payment acquiring network.
 Henceforth, the web API functional testing must be aimed to ensure smooth progress in such instances.

 The aim of the integration testing is to examine that all the parts, layers and features work together seamlessly.
-In contrast to a separate unit testing, integration testing tests the interactions between different layers, scenarios and parameters by considering the platform’s functionality as a single entity.
+In contrast, to separate unit testing, integration testing tests the interactions between different layers, scenarios and parameters by considering the platform’s functionality as a single entity.